AdobeDocs/experience-platform.en/help/query-service/clients/dbvisulaizer.md

 ![Experience Platform Queries Credentials Dashboard with credentials highlighted.](../images/clients/dbvisualizer/query-service-credentials-page.png)

-[!DNL Query Service] also offers non-expiring credentials to allow for a one-time setup with third part clients.
+[!DNL Query Service] also offers non-expiring credentials to allow for a one-time setup with third-party clients.
 See the documentation for [full instructions on how to generate and use non-expiring credentials](../ui/credentials.md#non-expiring-credentials).

 Use the search bar to find each property then select the corresponding cell for the parameter's value.
 The cell will highlight in blue.
 Enter your Platform credential in the value field and select **[!DNL Apply]** to add the driver property.